monowai/flockdata.org/fd-client/README.md

 `register --login demo`

 ## import
-Invoke the fdimporter to ingest data as modeled by `profile.json` using supplied arguments

-`import --data="path/data.txt, path/profile.json"`

-## fdcountries
 See the world!
 This customized version of `fdimport` loads [countries](http://opengeocode.org/), capital cities, and common aliases along with geo tagged data, into FlockData.
 States for USA, Canada, and Australia are also added.

-`docker-compose run fd-client fdcountries -u=demo:123`
+From the shell you can ingest delimited data by supplying its content model profile `profile.json`

+`import --data "data/fd-cow.txt, model/countries.json;data/states.csv, model/states.json""`

 ### env
 Dump the currently configured environment settings